neirocca sound-first music theory

 Why Is It So Tense?

-G major contains the notes B and F. These two notes form a tritone — an interval of three whole tones that sounds inherently unstable.
+G7 — G with an added seventh — contains the notes B and F. These two notes form a tritone — an interval of three whole tones that sounds inherently unstable.
 The natural resolution is B → C and F → E, landing on the Tonic.
 This is called Dominant Motion (V→I), the most powerful resolution in Western harmony.

 How T, SD, and D Create Progressions